Bachelor's degree : 2:1 Hons degree (UK or equivalent) in a relevant social science subject

 January, April, July, October

-The department has a strong approach to supporting you in your studies, whether through reading groups, research methods study classes, opportunities to present and review research projects or links with external presenters.
-There is good support from the library and a vigorous seminar programme.
-We enjoy good working relationships with related departments and centres, and joint supervision arrangements, across different disciplines, are possible.
+Our aim is to support you throughout your studies, whether through reading groups, research methods study classes, opportunities to present and review research projects or links with external presenters.
+Further support is offered by the library and seminar programmes.
+We enjoy good working relationships with related departments and research centres, and joint supervision arrangements, across different disciplines, are sometimes possible.

 Information for international students